2024 D&D Rogue Revisited

 2nd Level: Cunning Action

-Your quick thinking and agility allow you to move and act quickly.
+Your fast thinking and agility allow you to move and act quickly.
 On your turn, you can take one of the following actions as a Bonus Action: Dash, Disengage, or Hide.

 2nd Level: Cunning Strike